overnice/homepage-next/static/en/case/solidified-bugs-or-no-bugs.md

 ![](/cases/creative_solidified/infographic.jpg)

-For underlining the technical aspiration of the project, we felt an infographic might be too old-school.
+To underline the technical aspirations of the project, we felt an infographic might be too old-school.
 So we went ahead and built an interactive experience.
-Users could follow the ‘swimming lanes’ and mouse-over items to receive more in detail info.
+Users could follow the ‘swimming lanes’ and mouse-over items to receive more detailed info.

 ![](/cases/creative_solidified/micrositesketch.jpg)

 ![](/cases/creative_solidified/microsite.png)

 ## Putting faces on it
 Even with interactive experiences and infographics, such a highly technical and complicated matter remains abstract and is hard to trust.
-Together with our friends from [Monic Films](https://www.monicfilms.de) and DOP [Alexander Schmutzler](https://alxschmtzlr.com/) produced some high-quality videos where the actual inventors and the team behind the Bug Prediction Market explain their reasoning and enthusiasm.
+Together with our friends at [Monic Films](https://www.monicfilms.de) and DOP [Alexander Schmutzler](https://alxschmtzlr.com/) produced some high-quality videos in which the actual inventors and the team behind the Bug Prediction Market explain their reasoning and enthusiasm.

 ![](https://www.youtube.com/watch?v=4yG8C_dJcZg)

-For the more technical people, we designed the so-called whitepaper, an in-depth description of the system’s design and functionality.
-While the infographic and interactive experience aimed to be accessible and easy-to-get, the whitepaper is supposed to catch the academic quality and aspiration of the project.
+For the more tech-savvy, we designed the so-called ‘whitepaper’ - an in-depth description of the system’s design and functionality.
+While the infographic and interactive experience aimed to be accessible and easy to grasp, the white paper is intended to catch the academic quality and aspiration of the project.

 ![](/cases/creative_solidified/whitepaper_bpm.png)